stephengold/Maud/README.md

 A scene view consists of a 3-D render of a loaded model, possibly with a background, a cursor, a supporting platform, and/or overlaid visualizations.
 Visualization can include axes, a bounding box, physics objects, and/or a skeleton.
-If you load and play an animation in scene view, you'll see the model's bones move, rather like it would in a game.
+If you load and play an animation in a scene view, you'll see the model's bones move, rather like it would in a game.

 The Editor Screen can also display "score" views of loaded animations.